 15. Google Online Password Manager

-It is well integrated into the browser system that helps the user to fill the password into online accounts while surfing various websites.
-Moreover, users can access the Google password manager web vault and add, edit or delete any credentials as wishes.
-Please visit passwords.google.com for password vault.
+The Google password manager is well integrated into the browser system, which allows users to fill in passwords while surfing various websites easily.
+Additionally, users can access the Google password manager web vault to add, edit, or delete any credentials as they wish.
+To visit the password vault, please go to passwords.google.com.